ccswbs/web-components/development-guide.md

 ## Publishing to npm

-The University of Guelph Web Components Library is hosted as a npm package, to making it simpler for development teams to use it.
+The University of Guelph Web Components Library is hosted as a npm package, making it simpler for development teams to use it.
 As a result when changes are made, the package must be republished to npm, here's how to do that:

 1. You must have a npm account with organization access to [https://www.npmjs.com/package/@uoguelph/web-components](https://www.npmjs.com/package/@uoguelph/web-components).
 2. You must update the package version using the command ```bash npm version NEW_VERSION_NUMBER_HERE```.
 Note the version number must follow the semantic version guidelines outlined [here](https://docs.npmjs.com/about-semantic-versioning)
-3. Do a final check, make sure the changes made have not broken anything, ensure all the components have documentation, etc.
+3. Do a final check, make sure the changes made haven't broken anything, ensure all the components have documentation, etc.
 4. Finally, publish the package using the command ```bash npm publish ```.